-You can visit the sanctuary Thursday through Monday for $13 CAD for youth, and $23 CAD for adults.
-They offer a variety of tours and it is a really unique experience that comes highly recommended.
+You can visit the sanctuary Thursday through Monday for $13 CAD for youth, and $28 CAD for adults on a self-guided walk.
+They offer a variety of other tours too – some of them let you interact with the wolfdogs.
+It is a really unique experience that comes highly recommended.

 3. Kananaskis Village & area

-Ribbon Falls is a popular hiking and mountain biking trail, which is 16.5 kilometers in length but only the first 4 kilometers are open to cyclists.
+Ribbon Falls is a popular hiking and mountain biking trail, which is 16.5 kilometers (10 miles) in length but only the first 4 kilometers (2.5 miles) are open to cyclists.
 It’s rated as medium and passes by several waterfalls before you have to climb steeply up to beautiful Ribbon Lake.